 - The Notes are subject to risks associated with small-size capitalization companies.
 The stocks comprising the RTY are issued by companies with small-sized market capitalization.
 The stock prices of small-size companies may be more volatile than stock prices of large capitalization companies.
 Small-size capitalization companies may be less able to withstand adverse economic, market, trade and competitive conditions relative to larger companies.
 Small-size capitalization companies may also be more susceptible to adverse developments related to their products or services. - The Notes are subject to risks associated with foreign securities markets.
 The NDXT includes certain foreign equity securities.
 You should be aware that investments in securities linked to the value of foreign equity securities involve particular risks.
 The foreign securities markets comprising the NDXT may have less liquidity and may be more volatile than U.S. or other securities markets and market developments may affect foreign markets differently from U.S. or other securities markets.
 Direct or indirect government intervention to stabilize these foreign securities markets, as well as cross-shareholdings in foreign companies, may affect trading prices and volumes in these markets.
-Also, there is generally less publicly available information about foreign companies than about those U.S. companies that are subject to accounting, auditing and financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.
+Also, there is generally less publicly available information about foreign companies than about those U.S. companies that are subject to the reporting requirements of the SEC, and foreign companies are subject to accounting, auditing and financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.